 Monthly check-ups will take place for the first 28 weeks, with bi-weekly and weekly appointments following as you get closer to delivery.
 Sonograms are available at our offices as needed, as well as lab work.
 Our routine prenatal visits last for about 30-60 minutes but are extended as necessary.
 We want to make sure you have all of your questions answered and, more importantly, give you the time and space to establish a trusting relationship with us.

-- One Home Visit: During the course of your prenatal care, most of the appointments will be in our office, but for an appointment near your delivery, we will meet at your home.
+- Home Visit: During the course of your prenatal care, most of the appointments will be in our office, but for an appointment near your delivery, we will meet at your home.
 This will give us a chance to visit before the delivery and walk you through anything you may need to know regarding delivery with your home in mind.
-We do have it as an option to have more home visits or even all of them.
-Their included as an Accessory (see below).

 - Routine Labs: While we’re doing your prenatal care, there will be a series of lab work necessary to ensure your health as well as the baby’s.
 It’s a vital part of our care service to make sure things are proceeding as they should and alert us to anything out of the ordinary.
 We have some of the most educated and experienced midwives available on our team to help interpret lab results and make sure that everything is proceeding as it should for a healthy pregnancy.